 While Bella Poarch rose to fame overnight , she has been amid controversies from her path to music While her lip-sync videos are popular , she has also received criticism from the internet for being “ famous for no reason”, “ untalented” .

 Despite her “controversial” social media presence, “Build a B*tch” are widely acclaimed from music producers and listeners.
 Receiving positive comments such as :“This song makes me feel like a strong independent woman, and I’m a guy.”
 “I swear that half a million views are definitely me.
 I’m addicted to this song”.
 Despite her image as a tiktok-star, “ Build a B*tch” did catch great attention from listeners and spread positive self-acceptance values to the public.
+Should Madison Beer take notice? maybe not for now but there is no doubting build a bitch is a very catchy song.

 Listen to Bella Poarch’s “Build A B*tch” now!